-The fair value of the Company's investment properties earning rental income was determined through discounted cash flows valuation technique done by a professionally qualified independent appraiser for one of the properties, and by management for the rest of the other investment properties.
-The Company uses assumptions that are mainly based on market conditions existing at each reporting period, such as: the receipt of contractual rentals; expected future market rentals; void periods; maintenance requirements; and appropriate discount rates.
-These valuations are regularly compared to actual market yield data and actual transactions by the Company and those reported by the market.
+The fair value of the Group's investment properties earning rental income was determined through discounted cash flows valuation technique done by a professionally qualified independent appraiser for one of the properties, and by management for the rest of the other investment properties.
+The Group uses assumptions that are mainly based on market conditions existing at each reporting period, such as: the receipt of contractual rentals; expected future market rentals; void periods; maintenance requirements; and appropriate discount rates.
+These valuations are regularly compared to actual market yield data and actual transactions by the Group and those reported by the market.
 The expected future market rentals are based on current market rentals for similar properties in the same location and condition.

-As at December 31, 2022 and 2021, the fair value of the Company's investment properties is classified within Level 3 of the fair value hierarchy.
-The Company determines the fair value of the investment property using market-based approach where prices of comparable properties are adequate for specific market factors such as location and condition of the property.
+As at March 31, 2023 and December 31, 2022, the fair values of the Group's investment properties, and CGU attributable to LBASSI are classified within Level 3 of the fair value hierarchy.
+The Group determines the fair values using market-based approach where prices of comparable properties are adequate for specific market factors such as location and condition of the property.
 On the other hand, if the observable recent prices of the reference properties were not adjusted, the fair value is included in Level 2.
 The most significant input into this valuation approach is the price per square meter; hence, the higher the price per square meter, the higher the fair value.

-Also, there were no transfers into or out of Level 3 fair value hierarchy in 2022 and 2021.
+Also, there were no transfers into or out of Level 3 fair value hierarchy as of March 31, 2023 and December 31, 2022.

-31. CAPITAL MANAGEMENT OBJECTIVES, POLICIES AND PROCEDURES
+11. CAPITAL MANAGEMENT OBJECTIVES, POLICIES AND PROCEDURES

-The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.
+The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.

 Capital components for cost of capital purposes include loans and borrowings, preferred stock, common equity and retained earnings.
-The Company may issue new shares and may prepay some of its interest-bearing loans.
-Further, it intends to allocate its earnings and available cash in the acquisition and development of new/existing properties to ensure continuous business activities.
+The Group may issue new shares and may prepay some of its interest-bearing loans.
+Furthermore, it intends to allocate its earnings and available cash in the acquisition and development of new/existing properties to ensure continuous business activities.

-The Company monitors its capital gearing by measuring the ratio of interest-bearing loans and borrowings to total capital.
-As of December 31, 2022, and 2021, the Company's ratio of interest-bearing loans and borrowings to equity is as follows:
+The Group monitors its capital gearing by measuring the ratio of interest-bearing loans and borrowings to total capital.
+The Group has complied with its covenant obligations, including maintaining the required debt-to-equity ratio as of March 31, 2023 and December 31, 2022.